vladk-ml/sdat/memory-bank/activeContext.md

 - UI/UX: Wide, responsive image grid; original filenames shown; VS Code-like navigation, command palette, and context menus.
 - Immediate import for empty projects; staged import for non-empty projects.
 - Backend endpoints for all major operations, with strict project scoping.
+- **Bugfixes:** Added missing import json to backend modules, resolving backend crashes on image import/delete.
+Added ErrorBoundary to the frontend, so React errors now show a clear message instead of a blank screen.
+Added useState for processedMetadata in App.jsx, fixing ReferenceError and preventing frontend crash.
+All processed dataset summary and grid views now have robust error handling and null checks.

 ## Next Steps